Please note: I receive commissions for purchases made through links in this post: https://honeygusto.com/zero-waste-starter-kit

 - 1 bamboo travel case for the toothbrush

 - 1 vegan natural deodorant balm in card tube (choose 1 from mint & grapefruit, lavender & tea tree or orange and patchouli

 Although it’s on the slightly pricey side, all these items are lasting you a while.
 And as for the cutlery set, forever…

 So long as you’re properly maintaining them, which we’ll discuss soon.

 Plus, Etsy offers free shipping on orders from Battle Green Box that are £25 or over, then receiving the item only 2-3 days later.
 After all, this is an Etsy bestseller – they have to get it to their customers quick!

 Now you may be asking: Donald, what about the packing materials.
 I bet that’s plastic, right?
 No!
 Battle Green Box decided to use completely recyclable dunnage.
 Check out the image below.
 Often, even the packaging and dunnage has been recycled itself, so we’re not receiving virgin materials here.

-In addition, the zero-waste starter kits all come with a welcome note that can be personalized with a name and message.
+Also, the zero-waste starter kits all come with a welcome note that can be personalized with a name and message.
 This makes it a perfect gift.
 It looks and feels that way.
 Plus, you’ll find if you care for bamboo products well, they’ll last a lifetime.
 So the cutlery set ain’t going anywhere.
 Of course, some of the items are perishable.
 Eventually, you’ll run out of cotton buds or soap and have to replace them.
 Fortunately, Battle Green Box has put all the items on Etsy for individual sale.
 You can buy as needed!

 They’re using shredded cardboard for the zero waste starter kit.
 So if you’re taking all the items out the box and not storing them in it, you can just recycle it.
 Or, even reuse the dunnage yourself.
 For example, I’d use that if I were sending a more fragile item to a friend, client or family member.
 Your parcel is well protected here.